-On June 6, 2023, Merck filed a complaint in the U.S. District Court for the District of Columbia against the U.S. government regarding the Inflation Reduction Act's "Drug Price Negotiation Program" for Medicare (the Program).
+As previously disclosed, on June 6, 2023, Merck filed a complaint in the U.S. District Court for the District of Columbia against the U.S. government regarding the Inflation Reduction Act's "Drug Price Negotiation Program" for Medicare (the Program).
 This litigation seeks relief from the Program by challenging its constitutionality as violative of the First and Fifth Amendments to the U.S. Constitution.